-The program, which will run from May 31 through July 30, will feature three divisions, including one for children (up to 12 years old), one for teens (ages 12 to 18) and one for adults (18 years and older).
+The program, which will run through July 30, features three divisions, including one for children (up to 12 years old), one for teens (ages 12 to 18) and one for adults (18 years and older).
 Patrons can sign up in person at the Main Library, the Branch Library, or on the Bookmobile.
 Patrons may also sign up online at rodmanlibrary.beanstack.org, or through the Beanstack app, which they can download on a mobile device.

-Prizes will be awarded throughout the two months and patrons will earn entries into grand prize drawings that will be held after the conclusion of the summer reading program.
+Prizes will be awarded throughout the two months and patrons will earn entries into grand prize drawings that will be held at the conclusion of the summer reading program.

 Children will also be awarded a certificate of completion, a book of their choice and coupons from area restaurants.

 Young readers can earn an additional entry for every five additional hours of reading, which will be recorded on a supplemental sheet.

 Another raffle entry can be earned by performing nine easy library challenges, which will be posted when summer reading begins and can be answered at the child’s own speed and in any order.